Did you just relocate to North Carolina with your company?

 Cost of living is often a major component within an employee’s relocation package.
 In addition to understanding housing and recreation costs, you may also need to understand the education landscape as well.

 Private school tuition can be a substantial budgetary item for any family, and if you have never had to pay it before, you will want to proactively budget for this new cost and consider how the tuition costs and expenses will be paid.
-Also, there is always the option of enrolling your children in North Carolina’s public-school system or possibly homeschooling your children.
+Also, there is always the option of enrolling your children in North Carolina’s public school system or possibly homeschooling your children.
 If sending your children to private school is preferred, you will want to research the various private schools in the area to account for overall tuition costs, location, overall fit based upon preferences such as religious affiliation, etc. From a purely financial perspective, developing an understanding of your annual education costs is important because it may influence where you live and how much you can afford to spend on a new home aside from the potential impact on your overall lifestyle (i.e, impact on entertainment and travel budget).
-Presently, there are more than 80 private school options in Charlotte with private high 1school averaging $14,000+ annually.
+Presently, there are more than 80 private school options in Charlotte with private high schools averaging $14,000+ annually1.

 North Carolina also offers other educational options such as charter schools, magnet schools, and the North Carolina Virtual Public School.
-For more information, please visit North Carolina Department of Public Instruction’s website at https://www.dpi.nc.gov/.
+For more information, please visit the North Carolina Department of Public Instruction’s website at https://www.dpi.nc.gov/.

 Consider North Carolina’s National College Savings Program (529 Plan)

 Saving for college to help alleviate the escalating costs of higher education is a major goal for a lot of working families and contributing to a 529 plan is a common education savings investment vehicle.
 Unlike the majority of states today, where the full or partial 529 plan contribution is deductible for state income tax purposes, North Carolina is one of a handful of states with no state income tax deduction benefit.
-Even though there may not be an upfront tax benefit for contributions to a NC 529 plan, the proceeds within a 529 plan still have a chance to grow tax-free and be withdrawn without any tax consequences so long as the proceeds are used for qualified education expenses.
+Even though there may not be an upfront tax benefit for contributions to an NC 529 plan, the proceeds within a 529 plan still have a chance to grow tax-free and be withdrawn without any tax consequences so long as the proceeds are used for qualified education expenses.

 If your child would like to pursue their college education in North Carolina, it can be helpful to know that North Carolina residents can benefit from the Fixed Tuition Program.
 Assuming the enrollment requirements are met, the Program affords college students attending a UNC system university the ability to complete their four/five-year program of study without experiencing any tuition increases.
 Universities participating in this program include, among others, the University of North Carolina at Chapel Hill, Appalachian State University, UNC Charlotte, and East Carolina University.